irinagetman1973/YOLO-Streamlit/README.md

 ### Download Pre-trained YOLOv8 Detection Weights
-Create a directory named `weights` and create a subdirectory named `detection` and save the downloaded YOLOv8 object detection weights inside this directory.
-The weight files can be downloaded from the table below.
+Create a directory named `weights` and create a subdirectory named `detection` and save the downloaded YOLOv8 & YOLOv7 object detection weights inside this directory.
+The weight files can be downloaded from the tables below.